-- H5.1R The relationship with an affiliated institution may involve the University in: - a validation and review of provision offered by the affiliated institution leading to awards of the University or to awards jointly validated by the University and another validating body - b arrangements for monitoring and evaluation of provision offered by the affiliated institution leading to awards of the University - c provision for cooperation aimed at widening participation in higher education or at other strategies for furthering the vision and mission of the University

-- Where an affiliated institution provides part or the whole of a programme leading to an award of the University, there shall be a formal written agreement approved by the Academic Board which shall refer to the maintenance of the academic standards and the quality assurance requirements of the University.
-The Agreement shall specify how the responsibilities of the University and the affiliated institution for standards and quality shall be discharged - The agreement shall normally be made for a period of five years (normally academic years).
+- H5.1R The relationship with an affiliated institution may involve the University in: - a validation and review of provision offered by the affiliated institution leading to awards of the University or to awards jointly validated by the University and another validating body - b arrangements for monitoring and evaluation of provision offered by the affiliated institution leading to awards of the University - c provision for cooperation aimed at widening participation in higher education or at other strategies for furthering the vision and mission of the University - H5.2R Where an affiliated institution provides part or the whole of a programme leading to an award of the University, there shall be a formal written agreement approved by the Academic Board which shall refer to the maintenance of the academic standards and the quality assurance requirements of the University.
+The Agreement shall specify how the responsibilities of the University and the affiliated institution for standards and quality shall be discharged - H5.3P The agreement shall normally be made for a period of five years (normally academic years).
 The agreement may provide for review of details of the agreement within the approval period, by mutual agreement, and for review of the whole agreement at the end of the approval period.
-The agreement shall provide for one year's notice of termination of the agreement subject to satisfactory provision being made for completion of programmes by existing students. - H5.4P Some months before the end of the period approved for the affiliation agreement the Academic Registrar will notify the Principal or equivalent of the affiliated institution of the arrangements for review of the agreement which will focus on an evaluation of the operation of the agreement and proposals for its continuation and revision, if appropriate. - H5.5P Link to http://acreg.uwe.ac.uk/ (collaborative provision handbook) - H6 JOINT AWARDS WITH OTHER INSTITUTIONS AND AWARDING BODIES

-Definition - a single programme awarded by two separate degree awarding institutions
+The agreement shall provide for one year's notice of termination of the agreement subject to satisfactory provision being made for completion of programmes by existing students. - H5.4P Some months before the end of the period approved for the affiliation agreement the Academic Registrar will notify the Principal or equivalent of the affiliated institution of the arrangements for review of the agreement which will focus on an evaluation of the operation of the agreement and proposals for its continuation and revision, if appropriate. - H6 JOINT AWARDS WITH OTHER INSTITUTIONS AND AWARDING BODIES Definition - a single programme awarded by two separate degree awarding institutions - H6.1R The Academic Board may exceptionally approve awards offered jointly by the University with one or more institutions of higher education recognised by the University as having awarding powers comparable to those of the University.
+Such awards shall satisfy the Academic

-- The Academic Board may exceptionally approve awards offered jointly by the University with one or more institutions of higher education recognised by the University as having awarding powers comparable to those of the University.
-Such awards shall satisfy the Academic Regulations and shall be governed by written agreement(s) specifying the responsibilities and obligations of the awarding institutions.
-These shall include responsibility for the maintenance of academic standards and quality, the assessment of students and arrangements for the granting of the award and the maintenance of award records. - H6.2P Link to http://acreq.uwe.ac.uk/ (collaborative provision handbook) - H7 ESTABLISHING A RELATIONSHIP WITH EXTERNAL INSTITUTIONS FOR DELIVERY OF PROGRAMMES OF SUPERVISED POSTGRADUATE RESEARCH STUDY
+Regulations and shall be governed by written agreement(s) specifying the responsibilities and obligations of the awarding institutions.
+These shall include responsibility for the maintenance of academic standards and quality, the assessment of students and arrangements for the granting of the award and the maintenance of award records.

+H7

+ESTABLISHING A RELATIONSHIP WITH EXTERNAL INSTITUTIONS FOR DELIVERY OF PROGRAMMES OF SUPERVISED POSTGRADUATE RESEARCH STUDY